Willi Castro Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- Kelly (9-5) is going for his 10th win when he takes the mound for the Diamondbacks in his 19th start of the season.
-He has a 3.40 ERA in 106 2/3 innings pitched, with 109 strikeouts.
+- Nelson makes the start for the Diamondbacks, his 23rd of the season.
+He is 6-5 with a 4.84 ERA and 75 strikeouts in 119 2/3 innings pitched.

-- The righty's most recent appearance came on Sunday against the Seattle Mariners, when he tossed five innings, surrendering three earned runs while allowing seven hits.
+- In his most recent time out on Tuesday against the San Francisco Giants, the right-hander went 6 2/3 innings, giving up two earned runs while surrendering five hits.

-- The 34-year-old has an ERA of 3.40, with 9.3 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .214 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.